Brinkhuis/Euler/README.md

 | Python   | 3.11.9   |
 | Julia    | 1.11.0   |

-Benchmark comparisons are available is the notebook `benchmarks.ipynb`.
+Benchmark comparisons are available in notebook `benchmarks.ipynb`.
 Suggestions to improve approach, code and performance are highly appreciated.